davidsday/go-tdd/README.txt

 provides a further processed JSON structure which details for a small Vimscript what message, and in what color to deliver.
-It also provides to Vim a quickfix list of test failures and/or skipped tests which Vim loads for your use. go-tdd's synchronous invocation of
+It also provides to Vim a quickfix list of test failures and/or skipped tests which Vim loads for your use.

-'go test -v -json -cover' has not really been noticeable in my use patterns.
+go-tdd's synchronous invocation of 'go test -v -json -cover' has not really been noticeable in my use patterns.
 I rarely see go test take more than a few hundredths of a second to complete even hundreds of tests.
 Most reported times are in the thousandths of seconds.
+This is at least partially because go-tdd's go test parser is written entirely in Golang, and is quick.

 I should point out that my go-tdd parser is simpler than vim-go's by a good margin.  vim-go bends over backwards to accomodate old Golang